Updated: May 12

 Injustice is rearing her ugly head again in our nation.
 Good grief, it’s been going on for so long now we shouldn’t be surprised by it anymore.

-"Racism Is Not Getting Worse, It's Getting Filmed"
+“Racism Is Not Getting Worse, It’s Getting Filmed” Will Smith

 We are once again posed in the history books at a precipice with a monumental decision before us.
 What will we do in the face of this current injustice?

-My "men" all wear hoodies.
+My “men” all wear hoodies.
 They use the hood when they need/want to.
 They carry backpacks with never a thought of how it makes them appear.
 They head out at sundown to fish or sun-up - whatever suits their fancy - without a care in the world.
 Why?
 Because they are white, middle-class humans.
-The thought that they might be in any danger has never and will never cross their minds.
+The thought that they might be in any danger never has and will never cross their minds.